alireza-aghelan/recommender-systems/README.md

 https://drive.google.com/file/d/1qgvmZEOJiyb2Lkh3VSPwjA6xVbFyZhWT/view

 This dataset includes anime and rating files.
-The anime file contains information of a large number of animations and the rating file contains points given by users to different animations.
+The anime file contains the information of a large number of animations and the rating file contains the points that users have given to different animations.

 Note: in order to use the data in the dataset, various pre-processing is required